ThomasVuNguyen/Starmind-website/starmind/content/experiments/starmind-pico/index.md

 - **Most balanced**: 2-3 tokens/second (8K parameters)
 - **Memory limit**: 256 vocabulary tokens maximum
 - **Architecture variants tested**: 176 different configurations

+## Conclusion

+Due to memory fragmentation on RP2040, the maximum vocabulary size we can use is 256, which is smaller than even the [TinyStories](https://arxiv.org/abs/2305.07759) models.

+After spending $20+ in GPU for model pre-training, the models generate a few coherent words, which is promising.
+However, I decide to move on from this project.

 ## People Seem to Love It on Reddit